DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

 ## Test data overview

-Dummy test data will be created and loaded in test environmnet. if there is a need for a test to seed more data then unique data will be used which will later be deleted at the end of the test.
+Dummy test data will be created and loaded in test environment. if there is a need for a test to seed more data then unique data will be used which will later be deleted at the end of the test.